Close Menu

 Not all online travel booking platforms are created equal, my friend.
 To find the absolute best rental car deals, you’ve gotta put in a little due diligence upfront.

 Start by creating accounts with the major players like Kayak, Priceline, Expedia, and so on.
-Then, cross-reference the exact same travel details (dates, location, car type) across each one to see how their quoted rates stack up.
+Then, cross-reference the same travel details (dates, location, car type) across each one to see how their quoted rates stack up.

 For instance, a budget-conscious traveler scoping weeklong Hawaii rental prices might see something like this: